 Quarantine and Pre-shipment (Q/PS)

-Scrubber for Imports and Exports
+Large Systems for Imports and Exports

-Quarantine and Pre-shipment (Q/PS) means goods entering and exiting a country under strict international guidelines.
 In the US, these are the phytosanitary regulations of the USDA.
 Pre-shipment is the term used to describe goods that are held for a maximum of 21 days after fumigation before export.

 The USDA has a very specific treatment schedule for methyl bromide for each of the goods that may enter or exit US ports.
 Some of the goods fumigated with methyl bromide that enter and exit US ports are: